 Finally, I used the ENTRYPOINT command to specify which executable should be run when a container is started from the docker image.
 Here I want to execute the FirstDockerApp.dll file.

 ENTRYPOINT ["dotnet", "FirstDockerApp.dll"]

-Well, that’s all for the Dockerfile, I am not ready to build my image from the dockerfile.
+Well, that’s all for the ASP.NET Core Dockerfile, I am now ready to build my image from the dockerfile.